mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *my biggest worry is i'm running out of time and energy. thirty years ago i thought 10 years was a really long time.*
+> *if you need know the value of money, go and try to borrow some.*

 </div>
 <!-- quote-end -->